soazcomms/soazcomms.github.io/README.md

 The files in DSNdata/BOX are uploaded to the Box repository, in the DSNdata/ARCHIVE folder.
 This is intended as a permanent archive of the processed data.
 + ### Step 6
-A log of these file operations is written to DSNdata/RUN_LOG.
+A log of these file operations is written to a running [LOG](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSNdata/RUN_LOG).